VarshaNMAMIT/Basic_chatbot/README.md

 ## Basic_chatbot
-Implementation of a Basic Chatbot using NLP
+✨Implementation of a Basic Chatbot using NLP
 This project is a chatbot built using Natural Language Processing (NLP) techniques to handle user queries and provide meaningful responses.
 The chatbot is designed to simulate human-like conversations by processing input and returning appropriate responses based on predefined intents.
 This project is built with Flask as the backend framework, and it uses pattern matching for recognizing user input.